Tripping over logs: A story of Unity - Part 1

 }

-This is great, except to change the type of logger I need to change the code.
-Wouldn’t it be better to
+This is great—but to change the type of logger, I still need to change the code.
+Wouldn’t it be better if:

-- Be able to specify in a configuration file what should be used?
+- I could specify in a configuration file what should be used?

-- Instead of instantiating a logger (like with the constructor), I could have a bag where code could reach into and ask for a logger?
+- Instead of instantiating a logger (like with the constructor), I could have a central “bag” where code could ask for a logger?

-This is what Unity provides at a basic level and we will implement in the next post, but trust me it goes much further and becomes much more powerful.
+This is exactly what Unity provides at a basic level—and we’ll implement it in the next post.
+Trust me, it goes much further and becomes much more powerful.